 Charleston, South Carolina is a town that has so much history (as most east coast towns do); founded in 1670, Charleston was once one of the largest cities in the United States.
 The town may be most famous by modern travelers today for its old architecture, Spanish moss, and that instagram worthy pineapple fountain.
 The town has an in depth history involving the civil war, is home to the Charleston Naval Ship ward, several forts, and five different beach communities.
 Charleston never disappoints!

 So, let’s dive in!
-We stayed on the Patriots Point side of the famous Arthur Ravenal Jr Bridge.
+Me and my daughters stayed on the Patriots Point side of the famous Arthur Ravenal Jr Bridge.
 (The hotels on this side of the beach are much cheaper) An added benefit to staying on this side of the bridge is that after you leave your hotel you can stop at the Mount Pleasant Pier before heading across the bridge to the rest of the city.
 It is an incredible pier, it’s clean, has wonderful views, and it’s FREE.
 If you want to fish while you are there, it costs $5 a person.
 The pier is also a great place to get Charleston souvenirs.

 Charleston is home to one of the most popular places in the country to bird watch.
 The Ocean Walk at Pickett Park is always filled with serious bird watchers, no matter what day of the week.
 Whether you are a bird watcher or not, the park is a beautiful place with amazing views that tourists and locals alike enjoy everyday.